-The Administrative Measures for the Registration and Record Filing of Health Food (CFDA Decree 22), which entered into force on July 1, 2016, regulate the registration and record filing of health foods distributed in China, whether the product is imported or produced domestically.
-In November 2020, SAMR released the revised Administrative Measures for the Registration and Record Filing of Health Food, reflecting the change of the authority in charge of food recall (CFDA to SAMR, or food and drug authorities to the market supervision authorities).
-The revised Administrative Measures is available on the SAMR website (link in Chinese).
+The Administrative Measures for the Registration and Record Filing of Health Food NMPA Decree 22, which entered into force on July 1, 2016, regulate the registration and record filing of domestic and imported health foods distributed in China.
+In November 2020, SAMR released the revised Administrative Measures for the Registration and Record Filing of Health Food, the revised Administrative Measures is available on the SAMR website (link in Chinese).